 Continue reading ‘Home, James!’

 Interested to know more, I searched on Nikos’ name but found nada.
 I soon realised his name may be a pseudonym, particularly as Adeodatus could be translated as “Gift of God”.
 Fowler says the death happened in June 1946.
 There were 683 recorded deaths in Montana in 1946, of whom just 4 were of people born between 1918-1922 (inclusive).
-The most likely candidate is perhaps Pedro Santos, aged 25 when he died on 25 June 1946; Santos may have been from the Philippines.
+One possible candidate is Mr Pedro Santos, born in Texas on 16 January 1921, and aged 25 when he died on 25 June 1946, although he did not die in car accident and was not an engineer.
+May he rest in peace.
 The name “Pedro Santos”, of course, would translate as “Saint Peter”.
 Fowler says that Nikos had two older twin brothers, both of whom were already married when Fowler met Nikos.

-The image shows Villa Diodati on Lake Geneva, built originally for a relative of Charles Diodati.
+This page previously displayed an image showing Villa Diodati on Lake Geneva, built originally for a relative of Charles Diodati.
 Byron and friends rented this house in the summer of 1816.

 Why do we read?
 Many people seem to assume that the only reason for reading is to obtain information about the world.
 With this view, reading fiction is perhaps hard to justify.
 But if one only reads to learn new facts, then one’s life is impoverished and Gradgrindian.
 Indeed, this reason strikes me as like learning to play the trumpet in order to have a means to practice circular breathing.